 Guwahati is the largest city in Assam and also in the entire North East of India.
 With a population of a million, Guwahati is the gateway to the North East.
 Dispur, The capital of Assam, is a part of Guwahati City.

 Guwahati is well connected to the rest of the country by air, train, and road.
 There are direct train and flight services from most major Indian cities such as New Delhi, Kolkata, Mumbai, Chennai, Bangalore etc. The LGB International Airport is connected by air with major cities in the country.
-Road transport network in Guwahati is also very strong with regular bus services to all the major destinations in North East being available.
+The road transport network in Guwahati is also very strong with regular bus services to all the major destinations in North East being available.
 Guwahati is connected to the rest of India through a small corridor in West Bengal known as the “Siliguri Corridor” or the “Chicken's Neck”.
-The Head office of naturebeyond is located in this corridor. naturebeyond North East regional office is also situated in the city of Guwahati.
+The Head office of HUMRO TOURS is located in this corridor.

-There are several tourist attractions within the city of Guwahati and in its outskirts.
-Within a few hours’ drives from Guwahati, several places of tourist attraction are located including the Kaziranga NP, Shillong and many other natural parks, wildlife sanctuaries, hill stations.
+There are several tourist attractions within the city of Guwahati and on its outskirts.
+Within a few hours' drive from Guwahati, several places of tourist attractions are located including the Kaziranga NP, Shillong and many other natural parks, wildlife sanctuaries, and hill stations.

-Basistha Ashram: About 12km from the city center, the Basistha Ashram is said to be established by Rishi Basistha.
-It is a pilgrim center and picnic spot.
+Basistha Ashram: About 12km from the city centre, the Basistha Ashram is said to be established by Rishi Basistha.
+It is a pilgrim centre and picnic spot.

-Umananda Temple: This Temple is located on the middle of the Brahmaputra river on an island known as the peacock island.
+Umananda Temple: This Temple is located in the middle of the Brahmaputra river on an island known as peacock island.
 Boat rides are available for visitors intending to visit the temple.

 Pan Bazaar and Paltan Bazar: Located close to the Guwahati railway station, this is the area where most of the hotels are located.
 The area is dotted with shops selling books, traditional art, and crafts, traditional garments etc. that might be of tourist interest.
 Many important city attractions such as the Cotton College, Digholy Pukhury, The State Museum, etc. are located nearby.
 The regional bus stand (ASTC) is also located in the area.
 The area is the busiest and most congested in Guwahati.